xmrio/goproxy-1/docs/manual/manual.md

 By default, the port number of the UDP function of ss's socks5 is specified by the `rfc1982 draft`.
 It is randomly specified during the protocol handshake process and does not need to be specified in advance.

 However, in some cases, you need to fix the UDP function port.
-You can fix the port number of the UDP function by the parameter `--udp-port port number`, for example:
+You can fix the port number of the UDP function by the parameter `--udp-port port_number`, for example:

-`proxy sps -t tcp -p" 0.0.0.0:38080" --udp port 38081`
+`proxy sps -t tcp -p "0.0.0.0:38080" --udp-port 38081`

 It should be noted that the ss function of sps also has UDP function, and the UDP port of ss is the same as the tcp port, so avoid the conflict between the UDP port of socks5 and the UDP port of ss.